php-fig/per-coding-style/spec.md

 same line.

 When instantiating a new class, parentheses MUST always be present even when there are no arguments passed to the constructor.
+For example:

 ```php
 new Foo();